Changed & Disconnected Numbers

 Why purpose matters as much as method.

 Locating a current phone number is regulated for good reason, and we work strictly inside those lines.
 As a public-records research firm operating under federal frameworks such as the FCRA, GLBA, and DPPA, we run a locate only for a lawful, permissible purpose: reconnecting with family, reaching a witness or a debtor, supporting a legal matter, or verifying someone you have a legitimate reason to contact.
-We are investigators conducting public-records research, not licensed private investigators, and we will not help anyone harass, stalk, or intimidate a person who has deliberately cut contact.
+We conduct public-records research and are not licensed private investigators, and we will not help anyone harass, stalk, or intimidate a person who has deliberately cut contact.
+Nor are we a consumer reporting agency.
+A current number is not a consumer report, and a tenancy, a hire, a credit line, or an insurance rate is exactly the kind of decision that belongs with an FCRA-regulated agency instead.

 Family Reconnecting